 Studies have shown that all types of phototherapy — including natural sunlight — have improved clinical symptoms of atopic dermatitis.
 Although the standards of care do not recommend a single best source of light therapy, clinical trials suggest that NB-UVB is superior to BB-UVB or UVA1 for clearing atopic dermatitis.

 In a six-year study of NB-UVB use in children with atopic dermatitis, 40 percent experienced complete clearance or reduced disease activity, as well as an average three-month remission.
 Another study of 21 adults observed a 68 percent reduction in AD symptoms and an 88 percent decrease in topical steroid use.
 Systemic PUVA has also proven effective in treating severe AD, but it requires extensive exposure.
 Long-term use is discouraged for AD due to a lack of safety studies, as well as potential risks and side effects of extended treatment.

-Natural sunlight (also known as heliotherapy) is still used therapeutically in many parts of the world today.
+Natural sunlight is still used therapeutically in many parts of the world today, called heliotherapy.
 Studies have shown that artificial light achieves better results than natural sunlight.
 However, one member of MyEczemaTeam said, “Light treatment did absolutely nothing.
 Being out in natural sunlight helped me more.”

 Members of MyEczemaTeam have shared a range of experiences with phototherapy:

 For best results, care guidelines recommend continued use of topical treatments (moisturizers, emollients, calcineurin inhibitors, and corticosteroids) during treatment.
 If eczema improves, steroid treatments may be reduced or stopped all together.
 However, moisturizing with emollients during and after treatment can help clear dry skin.

 Although phototherapy is considered safe, it carries the same risks as overexposure to the sun.